HankB/Linux_ZFS_Root/README.md

 ### Debian

 Debian is under active development.
-The script has been updated to support Buster and use backports.
-At present it only supports ZFS from backports.
-(Backports provide 0.8.2 while the regular repos include 0.7.12.)
-Work is complete but not fully tested.
+The script has been updated to support Bullseye and use backports for Buster.
+(As of 2021-09-07 backports provide zfs-2.0.3-9~bpo10+1 on Buster and zfs-2.0.3-9 is available in the normal repos on Bullseye.